matthiaslum/Arbores/README.md

 ## Requirements

 1. Ensure that you have the **mpicc** compiler installed.
 The one we use is *MVAPICH* for the *C* programming language.
-*(Note that certain MVAPICH compiler allows negative tags in the sending of packages)*
+*(Note that the MVAPICH compiler allows negative tags in the sending of packages)*
 2. Ensure that you have **14 cores** on the same node; connected by *Infiniband*.
 (Best to remotely access high performance computing center)
 3. A terminal that accepts linux commands.